 We also obtain data from third parties.
 We protect data obtained from third parties according to the practices described in this statement, plus any additional restrictions imposed by the source of the data.
 These third-party sources vary over time and include:

 If you represent an organization, such as a business or school, that utilizes Enterprise and Developer Products from Microsoft, please see the Enterprise and developer products section of this privacy statement to learn how we process your data.
+If you are an end user of a Microsoft product or a Microsoft account provided by your organization, please see the Products provided by your organization and the Microsoft account sections for more information.

 You have choices when it comes to the technology you use and the data you share.
 When you are asked to provide personal data, you can decline.
 Many of our products require some personal data to operate and provide you with a service.
-If you choose not to provide data necessary to operate and provide you with a product or feature, you cannot use that product or feature.
+If you choose not to provide data required to operate and provide you with a product or feature, you cannot use that product or feature.
 Likewise, where we need to collect personal data by law or to enter into or carry out a contract with you, and you do not provide the data, we will not be able to enter into the contract; or if this relates to an existing product you’re using, we may have to suspend or cancel it.
 We will notify you if this is the case at the time.
 Where providing the data is optional, and you choose not to share personal data, features like personalization that use the data will not work for you.

 The data we collect depends on the context of your interactions with Microsoft and the choices you make (including your privacy settings), the products and features you use, your location, and applicable law.